Entrance Auditions

 Contact Dr. Pablo Furman for information regarding placement examination.

 Note to Transfer Students: Please be aware that your previous educational institution may have an "course to course articulation agreement" with SJSU.
-This agreement may determine your music systems placement level.
+This agreement may determine your music theory and musicianship placement level.
 Many agreements include the clause, "Subject to Completion of Theory Placement Exam."
 If you have questions about the articulation agreement between your previous educational institution and SJSU, please see the SJSU Articulation page.